tias/android-busybox-ndk/README.md

 Config options that do not build, missing library
 -------------------------------------------------
-These errors indicate that the library is missing from androids libc implementation
+These errors indicate that the library is missing from Android's libc implementation.

 sys/sem.h  --  **has patch**
 * CONFIG\_IPCS  --  util-linux/ipcs.c:32:21: error: sys/sem.h: No such file or directory